CatCan55/SudokuGrover/README.md

 Each time a permutation agrees with the non-empty slots in the given constraint, add that to the list of possible configurations for the constraint.
 Then check for the qubit slots that are 0 in the possible configuration, and apply the NOT gate.
 Then apply the multi-controlled NOT gate to switch the ancilla corresponding to that constraint precisely when all controls corresponding to the empty qubits in the given constraint, are 1.

-The marker will mark the possible solutions with a phase change of -1.
+The marker will mark the possible solutions by flipping the ancillas accordingly.
+The diffuser will amplify the probability of solutions that are possible with a phase change of -1.

-## Acknowledgments

-I thank the Erdős Institute's Quantum Computing Bootcamp, under which this program was created.

-The diffuser will amplify the probability of solutions that are possible.

 The outcome will be the solution in binary for the empty qubits, read right to left.

 For emp number of empty slots, it will take about ~pi/4 * 2^{2*emp/2} iterations.
 For example if emp=3, this is about 6.

+## Acknowledgments

+I thank the Erdős Institute's Quantum Computing Bootcamp, under which this program was created.